NUS-SNL/p4-traffictool/README.md

 * Post build fields like length and checksums need to be calculated in the setter function by the user.
 * Field lengths which are not amongst {8, 16, 32, 64} shall be promoted to the next higher power of 2.
 If the user needs a field to be strictly of a particular size other than these, then a proper struct needs to be defined and corresponding _ntoh_ and _hton_ functions need to be provided.

+## Similar Tools

+[p4pktgen](https://github.com/p4pktgen/p4pktgen) is closely related to p4-traffictool.
+However, p4pktgen is focused on testing all possible packet header combinations, whereas p4-traffictool provides auto-generated plugin code for popular traffic generation and parsing tools.

+[P4 Wireshark Dissector](https://github.com/gnikol/P4-Wireshark-Dissector) also generates a Wireshark (Tshark) Lua dissector plugin for a given P4 program.
+However, a custom P4-defined layer can only be the last layer in the protocol stack.
+For example, if "foo" and "bar" are custom layers, then using P4 Wireshark Dissector, you would be able to parse a packet of format `Ethernet/IP/UDP/foo` or `Ethernet/IP/bar`, but not of the format `Ethernet/IP/UDP/foo/bar` or `Ethernet/bar/foo`.

 ## License

 [MIT License](LICENSE)